chanrl/sgvheadlines/README.md

 * Dash framework to create the dashboard and data tables
 * Wordcloud module for generating wordcloud visualizations
 * Gensim's LDA for topic modeling
-* SSL certificate obtained from Let's Encrypt and served with Apache
+* SSL certificate obtained from Let's Encrypt and served with Gunicorn